 If you are already on chemo because that is what your oncologist said, you can still request for additional information with a precision medicine (genetic/genomic) test listed below for specific mutations you may have.
 You can always change to a better treatment plan for your specific body/case.
 You are unique, always do what is in your best interest, not the standard of care philosophy at some institutions.

-Typically, there are 4 stages of cancer: stage 1 being localized and up to stage 4 where it has metastasized to other places in your body.
+Typically, there are 4 stages of cancer: stage 1 being localized and up to stage 4 where it has metastasized (or spread) to other places in your body.
 Your doctor should tell you your cancer stage up front, and it is critical to find out ASAP.
 Here is a link to a website that describes all stages in more detail.
 Stages of Cancer.
 There are some slight variations in staging terminology at different institutions.

 Updated (12-3-2019) Precision Medicine: Tissue and Liquid Biopsies (DNA)